Age of Heroes - 2: If Looks Could Kill - the Sight of Some Warriors Could Stun a Foe Into Fear

 Trews or breeks were shown between the 7th-9th Centuries on the Gotland stones as well as the Skogg and Oseberg tapestries, gathered anywhere from between the calf to just below the knee.
 Tighter-fitting breeks became more the style in the 10th-11th Centuries under Frankish and English influence.
 Knut 'the Great' is shown in one illustration wearing close-fitting hose or stockings, bound around the mid-leg with strips or garters of decorated cloth below which the fit appeared to be wrinkled (shades of Norah Batty in Last of the Summer Wine).
 Trews were made either of linen or woven wool cloth.
 Other design details are lost as contemporary illustrations do not show the way seams were cut.

-*Geat: the Old English reference in Beowulf is to a people known to us also as 'Goths'; in early mediaeval SW Scandinavia there were several small kingdoms that neighboured Sweden and Denmark, one being Gotaland (see also 'The Saga of Hrolf Kraki' on this site - refer to the list under my profile).
+*Geat: the Old English reference in Beowulf is to a people known to us also as 'Goths'; in early mediaeval SW Scandinavia there were several small kingdoms that neighboured Sweden and Denmark, one being Gotaland on what is now the south-west of Sweden opposite the northern tip of the Jylland (Jutland) peninsula - see also 'The Saga of Hrolf Kraki' on this site [refer to the list under my profile]

 A drinking horn to match a hero's prowess